2. Spatial interactions on a grid

 - Set initial values for the variables that we have associated to each patch.
 We can set the payoff to 0, and both C-player? and C-player-last? to false (later we will ask some patches to set these values to true).
 To set the value of my-nbrs-and-me, NetLogo primitives neighbors and patch-set are really handy.

-ask patches [ set payoff 0 set C-player? false set C-player-last? false set my-nbrs-and-me (patch-set neighbors self) set n-of-my-nbrs-and-me (count my-nbrs-and-me) ]
+ask patches [ set payoff 0 set C-player? false set C-player?-after-revision false set my-nbrs-and-me (patch-set neighbors self) set n-of-my-nbrs-and-me (count my-nbrs-and-me) ]

 - Ask a certain number of randomly selected patches to be C-players.
 That number depends on the percentage initial-%-of-C-players chosen by the user and on the total number of patches, and it must be an integer, so we can calculate it as: